hatonthecat/NoPromptOS/readme.md

 99/100 times when I shutdown my PC its after i save everything and even if i manage to forget to save something the number of hours having to wait for the prompt to say no is saved and much higher than for all the times i might have forgotten to save and redo something.

 Today, I got a prompt saying I could not shutdown because I had an unsaved Notepad file open.
 Here's a suggestion.
 Offer an option to autosave a draft, or delete it automatically.
 Allow the prompt to happen once, and only once.
+There are hundreds of gigabytes on a typical storage device.
+There should be no excuse for wasting the person's time.
+More often than not, the user is unnecessarily pestered by an old document that hasn't been used in ages.
+Open Office and Libre Office almost seem to continually ask the same question without even opening a file.
+It's almost as if it searches for incomplete files to suggest there is a problem.
+There isn't.

 Steve Jobs compared it to how people waste hours, if not days at a stop light. https://sites.nicholas.duke.edu/delmeminfo/files/2012/07/The-Real-Leadership-Lessons-of-Steve-Jobs-HBR-l-Apr-2012.pdf